 A full circle skirt block is a big circle with a small circle cut off from the inside.
 And what a flare this shape gives to the skirt!
 If you want a flared skirt, no one thinks beyond a circle skirt.

-A circle skirt is your best way of making a very flared skirt, without adding any bulk at the waist.
-So in my mind, the best way of making a skirt.
+A circle skirt is your best way of making a very full skirt, without adding any bulk at the waist.
+So in my mind, the best way of making a full skirt.

 Check out this post for some beautiful patterns (16) to make a circular skirt from bloggers all around the world

-The radius of a circle = Circumference of the circle divided by 6.28
+The radius of a circle = Circumference of the circle (your waist round) divided by 6.28

 Full Circle skirt calculator